32 Aerodynamics of Finite Wings

 This significant aerodynamic behavior is shown in the photograph below, which, in this case, was visualized by using smoke ejected into the wake behind a Boeing 747.
 The strengths of these vortical flows depend on the magnitude of the pressure gradient at the wing and the tip shape, which in turn is related to the total lift and lift distribution on the wing.
 A short distance downstream of the wing’s trailing edge, the outer wing tip vortices in the photograph can be seen to be rolled up rather tightly.

 A Boeing 747 in a NASA trailing wake study.
-Two dominant swirling trailing vortices, one from each wingtip, are tightly rolled up behind the aircraft.
+Two dominant swirling trailing vortices, one from each wingtip, are tightly rolled up behind the airplane.

 To explain the underlying flow physics of tip vortex formation, it should be remembered that there is a static pressure difference between the upper and lower surfaces, which is the source of the lift on the wing.
 Research has shown that the tip vortex originates from the tendency of flow to curl around the wing tips under the action of this pressure gradient at the wing tips, as suggested by the schematic below.
 In this regard, the pressure naturally wants to equalize, so the flow moves in a direction from the higher pressure on the lower surface to the lower pressure on the upper surface.
 The consequence of this behavior is to initiate a rotational motion in the flow, which is the beginning of the formation of the wing tip vortex.